 With locations in the chic Pearl District and popular Southeast Division, Studio Blue promises a targeted core workout with a wide range of Pilates classes.
 Choose between beginner, intermediate or advanced levels, or mix it up with a springboard or yoga sculpt fusion class.
 Drop-ins are only $19 and new students get a free week of mat classes, so feel free to try a range of classes if you have time to spare.

 With dozens of studios within city limits, it couldn’t be easier to find a drop-in yoga class that suits your schedule.
 Styles run the gamut, from vigorous heated classes — think Bikram, Yoga Sculpt and vinyasa flow — to relaxing yin yoga and meditative kundalini.
 To sweeten the deal, most studios offer stellar deals for new students—as low as $10 for 10 classes at Hot Yoga for Life.
 Don’t know where to start?
-We love Yoga on Yamhill, Yoga Pearl and Yoga Union.
+We love YoYoYogi, Yoga on Yamhill, Yoga Pearl and Yoga Union.

 Designed to strengthen and sculpt muscles through a combination of yoga, Pilates, functional training and ballet, barre classes have exploded in popularity over the past decade.
 Devotees of national brands Pure Barre, The Bar Method and Portland-born Barre3 can easily find a Portland studio in their preferred style, and new students are always welcome.
 Drop-in rates range from $23–$25, with special deals for first-time guests.